-In March 2017, the Iwate Earthquake & Tsunami Archive - Kibou view roughly 240,000 articles of disaster materials online in order to utilize the lessons learned in disaster mitigation in Japan and overseas.
-The archive also aims to share the true progress of our recovery and restoration in the wake of the Great East Japan Earthquake and
+In March 2017, the Iwate Earthquake & Tsunami Archive - Kibou (Hope) - was published on the internet where you can search and view roughly 240,000 articles of disaster materials online in order to utilize the lessons learned in disaster mitigation in Japan and overseas.
+The archive also aims to share the true progress of our recovery and restoration in the wake of the Great East Japan Earthquake and Tsunami with future generations.

-A lot of useful content, some specifically for children, and digital copies of local newspaper articles immediately after the disaster can conducting local interactive exercises in disaster mitigation.
+A lot of useful content, some specifically for children, and digital copies of local newspaper articles immediately after the disaster can be found in the archive so that they can be used in teaching and conducting local interactive exercises in disaster mitigation.